 14 Mar 2014

-I wasn’t taught anything about loyalties or divided loyalties when I was a child, but they’re both something I was aware of from a very early age.
+I wasn’t taught anything about loyalties or divided loyalties when I was a child, but I was aware of both from a very early age.
 Being a sensitive child I was aware of most things.

-For some of us friendships may also create divided loyalties, where two friends agree on something and the third doesn’t and sides are taken.
-The same thing may also happen in families, where being close to one parent means being disloyal to the other, although it’s not always done on a conscious level.
+For some of us, friendships may also create divided loyalties, where two friends agree on something and the third doesn’t and sides are taken.
+The same thing may also happen in families, where being close to one parent means being disloyal to the other, although it’s not something we do on a conscious level.

 All sentiments must be loyal or there’s no point in having them.
-One thing I do know is that if our sentiments were loyal we’d have less cause to have to deal with divided loyalties.
+One thing is for sure that if our sentiments were loyal, we would have less cause to have to deal with divided loyalties.